dqops/dqo/docs/getting-started/run-data-quality-checks/run-data-quality-checks.md

 For more information about checks, see [DQO concepts section](../../dqo-concepts/checks/index.md).

-## Run table-level advanced profiling check using the graphic interface
+## Run table-level advanced profiling check

 1. In DQO User Interface Console go to the Profiling section.